rrpff/shakespeare/README.md

 Needed this data in a structured form easy to develop with.
 Raw data is in `raw`, processed output is in `structured` and `csv`.
 If you ever need help using this, let me know!

+## About the data

+- Credit to [Open Source Shakespeare](opensourceshakespeare.org) where it's available as a SQL dump
+- The data in `csv` has been derived directly from this, with very minimal cleanup (quotes are fixed).
+A few of the original tables which were site-specific have been excluded
+- The data in `json` is separated into a file per 'work' and split into cross referenced chapters and paragraphs

 ## Development

 ### Generating CSVs

-Install docker and run the following to generate CSVs from the [data set](#credits):
+Install docker and run the following to generate CSVs:

 ```sh
 docker run --name shakespeare_db -e MYSQL_ROOT_PASSWORD=root -e MYSQL_DATABASE=shakespeare -d mysql